TEDxTufts/TEDxTuftsUniversity/README.md

 This is the code that runs behind the [TEDxTuftsUniversity](http://www.tedxtuftsuniversity) website.
 It is a statically-generated site, built with [Foundation](http://foundation.zurb.com/docs/) and [Jekyll](http://jekyllrb.com/docs/home/).
 Foundation is a wonderful grid-based {S}CSS framework that makes designing the site a breeze.
 The plans are for static hosting via Amazon S3, but we might look for a Tufts-hosted solution if possible.
 A statically-generated site is one that requires nothing more than a simple HTTP server to serve pre-generated pages.
 Jekyll, a powerful static site generator, allows for template reuse and simple data management, perfect for this application.

 ### Getting Started
 We use [Grunt](http://gruntjs.com) to automate many of the tasks that go into building the website.
 Make sure you have Grunt [installed](http://gruntjs.com/getting-started).
 Make sure you have [Jekyll](https://jekyllrb.com/) installed as well.
 If not, you can install it by running `gem install jekyll bundler` (you might need `sudo gem install jekyll bundler` if you get an error about permissions).
-Clone the git repository and navigate into the cloned directory.
-Run `bower install` and `npm install` to download dependencies.
-Then run `grunt` to compile everything and start a local server.
+1. Clone the git repository and navigate into the cloned directory.
+2. Run `bower install` and `npm install` to download dependencies.
+3. Run `grunt` to compile everything and start a local server.
 If you want, you can open a new terminal window/tab and run `grunt watch` so that your SCSS files will be recompiled whenever you make a change.
 Point your browser to http://localhost:4000 to see the compiled site.

 ### How To Edit Pages
 Each page on the TEDxTuftsUniversity site has its own `.html` file.
 To edit the content on a page (not the header or footer), open the desired `.html` file and edit the content within it.
 For example, to add a biography to a team member, open `team.html` and edit it.
 You might be thinking that these `.html` files look a little different than what you expect––that's because they use YAML, a markup language that Jekyll uses.
 This allows us to create clean, easy-to-maintain code for the pages without writing much HTML.
 Let's take the example of adding another team member.
 Here's the YAML portion of `team.html`: